 The most popular way of moving your things to Spain is to use overland transport which takes around 3-5 days.
 Sirelo has estimated the removals costs above.
-If you want further information you can have a look at our international removal costs page or our top 10 international removal companies.
+If you want further information you can have a look at our top 10 international removal companies.

 The driving licence of citizens of the EU, Liechtenstein, Norway and Iceland, are valid in Spain, just as it is in their home country.
 Therefore, a licence issued in the UK is also valid in Spain.
 If you stay for two years or commit a traffic offence then you will be obligated to exchange your UK driving license for a Spanish one.